Integrated Conditional Estimation-Optimization: Computational Methods

 \section{Computational Methods}

 In this section, we discuss the computational difficulties of solving the ICEO formulation \eqref{program:origin} and present multiple approaches to address them.

-\paragraph{Non-convexity.} First, we point out that the ICEO formulation, \eqref{program:origin}, is not a convex optimization problem even in a very simple case where both the objective and constraints of the nominal optimization problem are linear and the decision regularization is quadratic, as stated in Example \ref{exp: non-linear}.
+\paragraph{\textbf{Non-convexity.}} First, we point out that the ICEO formulation, \eqref{program:origin}, is not a convex optimization problem even in a very simple case where both the objective and constraints of the nominal optimization problem are linear and the decision regularization is quadratic, as stated in Example \ref{exp: non-linear} in Appendix \ref{sec: appendix-computation}.
+This example shows that, even in this simplest case, (\ref{program: lp-example}) is not a convex optimization problem.
+Besides non-convexity, a more serious issue from a practical standpoint is the potential of non-differentiability of optimal solution mapping.